llharris/start-here/README.md

 ## Next Steps

-There are a lot more things you need to do to get prepared.
+There are a lot more things you need to do to get prepared, but the next task is going to happen here, kind of.

+We are going to get you to edit the code of this web page to create your own task list for track the next few things you need to do!